Kunena/Kunena-Forum/src/site/template/aurelia/README.md

 ## ./less

-Less files that will be compiled into CSS.
+Scss files that will be compiled into CSS.

 ## ./language